jimmyhmiller/PlayGround/writings/programming/Variants and Protocols.md

 }
 ```

 This is the Identity variant.
-It has a completely trival map function.
+It has a completely trivial map function.
 We take out the x and apply f to it and then wrap it back up.
 This may seem pointless (there are uses), but it does show yet another use of map.

 ## Unifying map

 Now that we've seen just some of the instances of how we could use map, it seems clear that just point this in separate modules will lead to ugly code.
-We will have to refer to map using fully qualified names (e.g. Maybe.map, Either.map), this makes our code verbose, but also limits its reusablity.
+We will have to refer to map using fully qualified names (e.g. Maybe.map, Either.map), this makes our code verbose, but also limits its reusability.
 As far as map is concerned, we shouldn't care if we have Maybe, Either, or Identity, as long as we have an implementation of map.
 In other words, we want map to be a polymorphic function.

 Protocols allow us to do exactly that, write functions which are polymorphic over a given datatype.
 When we pass a datatype to a function implemented as a protocol, it finds its type and dispatches to the proper function.
 Let's look at the Mapper protocol.